QFuLab/MaskDamageReads/README.md

 MaskDamageReads.py is a command-line tool to mask the damaged bases in ancient DNA reads and it can also extract the reads with damage bases.
 This script requires Python 3 and pysam (version >= 0.22.1).

-Citation: XXXX
+Citation: Fu Q, Cao P, Dai Q, Bennett EA, Feng X, Yang MA, et al. Denisovan mitochondrial DNA from dental calculus of the >146,000-year-old Harbin cranium.
+Cell.
+2025

-Fan BAI, Qiaomei FU, Feb 2025; Code released under GNU General Public License v3.0.
+Code released under GNU General Public License v3.0.

 ## Overview